 In October 2021, we established the Materiality Council, chaired by the CEO and attended by officers in charge of corporate and domain CEOs, to follow up on business activities aimed at realizing company-wide goals for Material Issues and to instruct business divisions addressing the goals to take necessary measures.
 At this time (as of September 2023), the 4th Materiality Council has been held.
 During the meeting, information on the progress made with respect to each Material Issue was shared and reported, along with related project examples from business units, and questions and opinions were freely exchanged.
+We are making progress with R&D projects in such areas as Ccarbon Nneutrality and digital platform services, and our efforts are starting to bear fruit.
 These activities are important themes in sustainability management and are regularly reported to the Board of Directors.

-Sustainability Promotion System ▶ P.0
+Sustainability Promotion System ▶ P.08